The steak was succulent. The chicken juicy. The entire meal had a certain…character to it. Vikram tucked into it with unusual abandon.

-“Where do you source your food from?” he asked.
+“Where do you source your food from?”
+Vikram asked.

-“What’s your secret?” he asked as he not-so-discreetly mopped the remaining juices off the plate with his fingers.
+“What’s your secret?” he asked as he not-so-discreetly mopped the remnants of the thick meaty sauce from the plate with his fingers and licked them.

-He nodded.
-A cold, steely determination had crept into his eyes.
+He took a large gulp of his beer, and nodded.
+A cold determination had crept into his eyes.

 I smirked again.

 “I’d love to meet and compliment the chef in person.
-This was the best meal I’ve ever had in my life,” he said.
+This was the best meal I’ve had in my life,” Vikram said.

-“I’ll summon him immediately,” she made a couple of gestures at the server.
+“I’ll summon him immediately,” Ana made a couple of gestures at the server.

 A few seconds later, a voice coughed behind him.
-He looked up to see a tall slender man in a chef’s hat standing over him.
+Vikram looked up to see a tall slender man in a chef’s hat standing over him.

 The Count smiled at him.
-He smiled back.
+Vikram smiled back.
 The Count’s teeth glinted.

 “This, sir, isn’t chic-lit!”
 I said with as much indignation as I could muster.

 “Would you believe, cauldrons?
 I always cook in cauldrons.
-And I like to sing with the other chefs while I do it,” The Count replied.
+And I like to sing with the other chefs while I do it.
+That helps immensely,” The Count replied.

-“Surely, there must be something else?” he probed further.
+“Surely, there must be something else?”
+Vikram probed further.
 He knew The Count was hiding something.

-The Count hesitated for a bit, then leaned into his ear and whispered.
+The Count hesitated for a bit, then leaned into Vikram’s ear and whispered.

 “Salt.
 Lots of it,” The Count said.
 “And a shitload of MSG,” he added with a wink.

-“You’re horrible at spotting the twist,” I said.
+“You’re horrible at spotting the twist,” I said to my companion.
 And then I ate him.

 Telling that story always gives me the munchies.